-Brandon's research investigates the relationship between paradoxical knowing and self-regulation tendencies.
-Specifically, he looks at whether there is a connection between the use of Mental Contrasting (MC) strategy in goal attainment (reflecting on one's current internal obstacles in the context of the desired future) and paradoxical knowing.
-He asks whether those that use high amounts of paradoxical knowledge in their daily lives ("I know things that are unknowable") would be less willing to use MC, a self-regulation strategy that has been shown to be effective in facilitating goal-directed behavior in various contexts (e.g., health, education).
+Brandon's research investigated the relationship between paradoxical knowing and self-regulation tendencies.
+Specifically, he looked at whether there is a connection between the use of Mental Contrasting (MC) strategy in goal attainment (reflecting on one's current internal obstacles in the context of the desired future) and paradoxical knowing.
+He asked whether those that use high amounts of paradoxical knowledge in their daily lives ("I know things that are unknowable") would be less willing to use MC, a self-regulation strategy that has been shown to be effective in facilitating goal-directed behavior in various contexts (e.g., health, education).

-Young-Ju's research compares the two different types of epistemic convictions; intellectual humility and paradoxical knowing.
-Specifically, her thesis focuses on how people with high intellectual humility vs. paradoxical knowing react in the face of intellectual failure, for example, by adopting distinct social comparison motivations (e.g., self-improvement vs. self-enhancement).
-In another study, she examines the relationship between intellectual humility and preventive health practices for COVID-19 (e.g., social distancing, handwashing, mask-wearing) through correlational and experimental methods.
+Young-Ju's research compared the two different types of epistemic convictions; intellectual humility and paradoxical knowing.
+Specifically, her thesis focused on how people with high intellectual humility vs. paradoxical knowing react in the face of intellectual failure, for example, by adopting distinct social comparison motivations (e.g., self-improvement vs. self-enhancement).
+In another study, she examined the relationship between intellectual humility and preventive health practices for COVID-19 (e.g., social distancing, handwashing, mask-wearing) through correlational and experimental methods.

 RESEARCH ASSISTANT MENTORSHIP